ourcodingclub/CC-diss-rmd/README.md

 Citation and redistribution information for the climate data is specified in this [document.](https://rda.ucar.edu/datasets/ds548.1/docs/R3.0-citation.pdf)
 Note: Access to dataset requires registration.

 Seabird data is avaiable for thrid party use.
-The data is licensed under a JNCC specific Data Policy which can be found [here.](http://jncc.defra.gov.uk/pdf/SMP_DataAccessPolicy.pdf).
+The data is licensed under a JNCC specific Data Policy which can be found [here](http://jncc.defra.gov.uk/pdf/SMP_DataAccessPolicy.pdf).
 The specific requirements for using this data are listed under ANNEX 3 in this [document.](http://jncc.defra.gov.uk/pdf/SMP%20Statement%20of%20Intent%20-%20final.pdf)

-The `img` folder contains an image of the University Of Edinburgh logo, used in the tutorial for practicing in creating the front page of the dissertation.
+The `img` folder contains an image of the University Of Edinburgh logo, used in the tutorial for practicing with creating the front page of the dissertation template.

-All the `.Rmd` files here correspond to the different sections of the dissertation, which you are going to merge together during the tutorial, to create the complete dissertation template.
+All the `.Rmd` files here correspond to the different sections of the dissertation, which are going to be merged together during the tutorial to create the complete dissertation structure.

 `bibliography.bib` contains sample references on *Fratercula arctica* (Atlantic puffins), written in `BibTex` format.